All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Carbohydrates That Work With Saxenda

-Carbs are not the enemy, but the source matters enormously.
+Carbs aren't the enemy, but the source matters enormously.
 Complex, fiber-rich carbohydrates provide steady energy and support gut health.
 Refined carbs spike blood sugar, provide no fiber, and waste your limited caloric budget.

 Choose these: sweet potatoes, brown rice, quinoa, oats, whole grain bread, legumes, barley, bulgur wheat, and all fruits.